tidyverse/tidyr/revdep/cran.md

 ## revdepcheck results

-We checked 1743 reverse dependencies (1724 from CRAN + 19 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1745 reverse dependencies (1726 from CRAN + 19 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 8 new problems
+ * We saw 13 new problems
- * We failed to check 15 packages
+ * We failed to check 12 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* cubble
+  checking re-building of vignette outputs ...
+WARNING

 * faux
   checking re-building of vignette outputs ...
 WARNING